 But like with any loan, flexible payment plans can snowball into debt.

-“Essentially, [the loan] already is debt,” said Dull.
+“Essentially, already is debt,” said Dull.
 “You're borrowing money because you can't afford to pay for the item outright, and you'll have to pay that money back as agreed to in the terms of the loan.”